 The Multiple Listing Service is only open to licensed agents and brokers and has national, local and regional reach.
 Why waste your money on a newspaper advertisement, when your property will get far more attention and exposure using this well-established service?

 Moral of the story?
-Save yourself time, money as well as headache and heartache and do it right the first time by getting a real estate professional so you don’t have to replace lawn signs when your do-it-yourself strategy yields less than ideal results.
+Save yourself time, money as well as a headache and heartache and do it right the first time by getting a real estate professional so you don’t have to replace lawn signs when your do-it-yourself strategy yields less than ideal results.